 Managing Pregnancy Problems in DogsFor years we did not know how to help females do a better job of raising puppies.
 The past 10 years have brought a lot of information about managing fertility and gestation for babies that fight to live.
 Prenatal vitamin requirements and a better understanding of babies have brought about new management goals for mom.

 Once pregnant, nature will help get the pregnant cat or dog through gestation, resulting in live babies on the ground.
 If that means taking all the fat and protein from mom's tissue, then that is what will happen.
 The current litter will not suffer.
 The next heat cycle is when you will pay for the deficiencies, such as not cycling, long intervals between heat, not getting pregnant, and small litters.

-The best conception rate is when females are bred 4 days before or 3 days after ovulation.
+The best conception rate is when females are bred four days before or three days after ovulation.
 That is a pretty wide window to hit!
 Open females after breeding is a common issue with middle-aged females; this is usually easy to correct.
 Often these are females that have shown for several years and skipped cycles.
-The common age is 4-5 years and on the 3rd litter.
+The common age is four to five years and on the 3rd litter.

 - Caution – Be sure it is not a male problem.

 - Why did the ovary not ovulate?
 You will read that timing of breeding is the #1 reason for missing a female, but we find that true for only the backyard breeder.
 The show breeder and the commercial breeder have a good idea when to breed and know that ovulation is at the end of standing heat.
 Females do this the same every time, so they also know when she usually stands and how many days.